 All of which, several sums of money shall be expended for the use and benefit of the confederated bands, under the direction of the President of the United States, who may from time to time, at his discretion determine what proportion thereof shall be expended for such objects as in his judgment will promote their well-being and advance them in civilization; for their moral improvement and education; for building, opening and fencing farms, breaking land, providing teams, stock, agricultural implements, seeds, &c; for clothing, provisions, and tools; for medical purposes, providing mechanics and farmers, and for arms and ammunition.

 We calculated what that initial $8,000 would be in today’s money using a couple different online calculators (many we found only go back to 1914 or 1916).
 Today that $8,000 would be about $249,000.

-Take a look at these maps and click through to read about the area where you grew up, or where you live now.
+Take a look at these maps.
+Click through to read about the area where you grew up, or where you live now.
 What can you learn about the lands you cherish, where you run, and where you call home?
-We are definitely not experts on this topic and are continuing to learn about our history and looking at ways to make the future better and more inclusive for all.
+We are definitely not experts on this topic.
+But, we are continuing to learn about our history and looking at ways to make the future better and more inclusive for all.

 We acknowledge that Go Beyond Racing races occur on the traditional homelands of the Cowlitz, Clackamas, Atfalai, Kalapuya, Confederated Tribes of the Warm Springs, Tenino, Klamath, Wasco, Wishram, Yoncalla, Winefelly, Molalla, Cow Creek Umpqua, Tillamook, Siletz, Clatskanie, and Yakama tribes.